-As a follow up to December 2017 news that banks in Japan would establish a “consortium of payment card industries utilizing blockchain technology,” today it was advertised that the Japan banking consortium has named its expected real-time smartphone payment application “MoneyTap” which will be powered by Ripple’s blockchain technology.
-Prospective users got a first preview of how the MoneyTap app will look.
-It is the first mobile app of its kind to be developed and used by multiple and different banks in the country.
+As a follow up to December 2017 news that banks in Japan would establish a “consortium of payment card industries utilizing blockchain technology…” today it was advertised that the banking consortium has named its expected real-time smartphone payment application “MoneyTap” which will be powered by Ripple’s blockchain tech.
+Prospective users got a first preview of how the MoneyTap app will look and is the first mobile app of its kind to be developed and used by multiple banks in the country.

 Three members of the Japan bank consortium: SBI Net Sumishin Bank, Suruga Bank, and Resona Bank will be the first to go live on the mobile app in autumn of 2018.

-This will be followed by a staggered roll out to the rest of consortium.
+This will be followed by a staggered roll out to the rest of the consortium.

 The Japan bank consortium, led by SBI Ripple Asia, is comprised of 61 banks covering more than 80% of all banking assets in Japan.
 MoneyTap will have the potential to provide on-demand payments to the vast majority of the country through this consortium.